ddbj/www/ddbj-account-e.md

 It takes approximately 5 minutes for account creation or updates to be reflected in the D-way submission system, NBDC Human Database Application System, JGA, and AGD.

+### Registering an SSH Public Key {#key}

+Log in to your [DDBJ Account](https://accounts.ddbj.nig.ac.jp) and select SSH keys.
+Click New SSH key to upload your SSH public key file or paste the key content directly.
+Supported formats are RSA, ECDSA, and ED25519.

 ### Cautions on using the NBDC Human Database Application System {#humandbs}

 When submitting an application in Japanese through the NBDC Human Database Application System, additional information including Japanese names and detailed affiliations is required: